Outright Odds

 Man City’s card magnets & top tacklers: Mateo Kovacic

-Rodri was Man City’s defensive screen last season and at the start of this, but he’s now set to miss the rest of the campaign through injury.
+Rodri was Man City’s defensive screen last season and at the start of this, but he is out for the remainder of this campaign through injury.

 The Spaniard has been a massive loss.
-But in his absence, Pep Guardiola has been reliant on Mateo Kovacic for defensive resilience.
-The Croatia international has made more tackles (22) than any other Man City player so far this season, while he’s won possession in the middle third eight more times (29) than any teammate.
+But in his absence, Pep Guardiola has been reliant on Kovacic for defensive resilience.
+The Croatia international has made more tackles (53) than any other Man City player so far this season, while he’s won possession in the middle third eight more times (53) than any team-mate.

 Man City’s rising star: James McAtee